Showing posts with label 2015. Show all posts

 PacMania

-Let's pop pills & chase ghosts!
+Popping pills & chasing ghosts!

 Pac-Mania was released in 1989 by Grandslam and is based on the arcade classic which was a nice conversion and generally well-received at the time.
-This new "3D" game saw our pill-popper change from an overhead 2D perspective to a fancy isometric viewpoint and, because the play area was so large, it now scrolled.
+This new "3D" game saw our pill-popper change from an overhead 2D perspective to a fancy isometric viewpoint and, because the play area was so large - it scrolled.
+Which is an ace idea I gotta say!

-Pacman himself had an upgrade too by having the ability to jump - even though he has no legs!
-Sadly, the Atari ST version suffered a smaller screen because it lacked hardware scrolling and featured a status panel as a result.
-Don't get me wrong, something had to give but the game came with smooth scrolling and wasn't a lame port.
+Pacman himself also had an upgrade by having the ability to jump - even though he has no legs!
+Sadly, the Atari ST version suffered a smaller screen because it lacked hardware scrolling and, as a result, featured a large status panel.
+Don't get me wrong, something had to give but the game still featured smooth scrolling and definitely wasn't a lame port.

-Here is a screenshot of the original ST game (note, I've left the top/bottom borders in for a reason) ...
+Here is a screenshot of the original ST game (note, I've left in the top/bottom borders for a reason)...

-Gee, I wonder how an Atari STe would have coped?
+Gee, how would an Atari STe have coped?

 Well, I'm glad you asked!
-Entering into the 16-Bit arena is Samuel (aka Zamuel_A) with a new upgrade that is specifically designed to make maximum use of the Atari STe and its lovely enhanced hardware.
-First of all, the gameplay now takes place in overscan and flows along at 50fps thanks to the hardware scrolling.
+Entering into the 16-bit arena is Samuel (aka Zamuel_A) with an upgrade specifically designed to make maximum use of the Atari STe and its lovely enhanced hardware.
+Firstly, the gameplay now takes place in overscan opening up the gameplay arena in ways you cannot imagine.
+The entire screen flows along at a silky-smooth 50fps thanks to the hardware scrolling in all four directions (a much under-utilised feature of this computer).

-But that's not all, the Blitter co-processor handles all the sprites and the DMA audio hardware plays the sampled sound effects with our sweet YM2149 banging out chiptunes - better than Tracker MODs any day of the week!!
+But that's not all, the Blitter handles all the sprites and the DMA audio hardware plays the sampled sound effects with our sweet YM2149 banging out wonderful chiptunes - better than Tracker MODs!!
 Technically, this is far beyond impressive and I'm sure Samuel has utilised every part of the computer?
+Well, it certainly provides the wow factor!

 The CryptO'pinion?

-A fascinating revamp of the arcade favourite and more enjoyable than it ever was.
+This is a fascinating revamp of the old favourite and far more enjoyable than ever.
 Absolutely superb!!

-Downloads are available on Atari-Forum! and here's another video I recorded.
+Downloads are available at Atari-Forum!

 Wednesday, December 30, 2015